WildCard Virtual Credit Card 2026 Full Review + Complete Comparison with the RDVCC Virtual Credit Card Alternative

 How do you use WildCard?

-- Opening fee: WildCard charges $11.99 one-off; RDVCC Virtual Card only 1 USDT (≈ $1)
+- Opening fee: WildCard charges $11.99 one-off; RDVCC Virtual Credit Card only $1+

-- Balance return: returning card balance on WildCard is a complex process; RDVCC Virtual Card refunds the full amount to your account in one click
+- Balance return: returning card balance on WildCard is a complex process; RDVCC Virtual Credit Card refunds the full amount to your account in one click

 How much does WildCard charge?